Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Review of previous results

 Next we discuss $SU(2)_{k+\tfrac{F}{2}+1}$ theories with $F$ fundamentals.
 It worth reminding that the global symmetry here is not just $U(F)$, but rather $Sp(F)$, thanks to the pseudo-real nature of the $SU(2)$ fundamental representation.
 For large and positive mass we get a single vacuum with $SU(2)_{k+F+1}$ vector multiplet, while for negative masses we have $SU(2)_{k+1}$ vector multiplet.
 In the intermediate phase with $0<m<m_*$, in addition to the negative mass vacuum, a new vacuum come in from infinity and supports the $\frac{Sp(F)}{Sp(1)\times Sp(F-1)}$ $\mathcal{N}=1$ NLSM.

 The authors of \cite{Choi:2018ohn} described a family of dualities between such SQCD theories, among which there is the following \footnote{V.B. thanks Adar Sharon for a discussion of this duality.}

 This duality is quite subtle and, if correct, has quite far-reaching consequences, such as symmetry enhancement on the $U(2)$ side from $SU(2)\times U(1)$ to $Sp(2)$ at the IR fixed point.
 A puzzling aspect about this duality is the mismatch of the phases (described above), when the theories are deformed away from the fixed point by the mass deformation.
 In particular, while the $U(2)$ theory has three vacua in the intermediate phase, the the $SU(2)$ theory has just two of them.
 A possible explanation of this apparent mismatch is the breaking of supercriticality argumentation due to \textit{e.g.} non-perturbative corrections.
 Giving up supercriticality, one can imagine the intermediate phase with two vacua, matching exactly the $SU(2)$ vacua.
-While it is easy to get the vacua for large mass values, it is more subtle to understand the dynamics in the intermediate phase for which one needs to know the effective superpotential exactly.
-For this reason we turn to the evaluation of the effective superpotential for the two-node quiver theories as described in the introduction.
+In all the examples above, while one can easily get the vacua for large mass values, it is more subtle to understand the dynamics in the intermediate phase, for which one needs to know the effective superpotential.
+For this reason, coming back to our original problem of interest, we turn to the evaluation of the effective superpotential for the two-node quiver theories as described in the introduction.